 Currently living and working in New York

 Will Steacy is an American photographer and writer.
 He worked as a Union Laborer before becoming a photographer.
 His photographs have been exhibited in numerous galleries and museums across the United States and are already included in various private and public collections.
 Steacy was awarded as one of the 25 under 25: Upcoming American Photographers by PowerHouse Books and the Centre for Documentary Studies.
 Furthermore he is the recipient of the Tierney Fellowship and the Aperture Foundation New York City Green Cart Photography Commission.
-His works have been features in The New Yorker, Harper’s, New York Magazine, Newsweek, The Paris Review, and on HBO and CNN.
-Steacy was included in the 1st Hearst 8x10 Photography Biennial, in 2009.
+His works have been featured in The New Yorker, Harper’s, New York Magazine, Newsweek, The Paris Review, and on HBO and CNN.
+Steacy was furthermore included in the 1st Hearst 8x10 Photography Biennial, in 2009.

 ABOUT HIS WORK